• uconn

 Research Security Training

-All other researchers on federal grants are encouraged to complete this research security training now in anticipation of the upcoming implementation dates to be released by other federal funding agencies.
-The training is currently open to all UConn and UConn Health employees and will facilitate your readiness for this requirement once implemented by your targeted funding agencies.
+The training is currently open to all UConn and UConn Health employees and will facilitate your readiness for this requirement upon implementation by your targeted funding agencies.

 Applicability: The law introduces a new term of “covered individuals” subject to this research security training requirement.
 A covered individual is an individual who: